Annikaattori/Data-engineering-DataWarehousingAndETLpipeline/README.md

 # FMI Weather Data Pipeline

 This repository demonstrates an ELT pipeline for ingesting Finnish Meteorological Institute (FMI) observations and writing **hourly samples straight into BigQuery**.
+Historical backfills and live hourly ingestion append to the same table so the dataset stays continuous.
 The pipeline ships with Kafka-based buffering, Airflow orchestration, and a Streamlit dashboard that can operate entirely on bundled fixtures when `USE_SAMPLE_DATA=true`.

 ## Contents
 - `src/data_processing/`: Python modules for FMI access, Kafka streaming, and transformations.